Diarkis/diarkis-server-template/README.md

 #### Request Body

-- `props` is the JSON data representing search conditions.
+- `props` is the JSON data representation of search conditions.

 # Custom Commands